-1. Always connect the power cord last, and always remove it before adding, removing or changing any hardware components.
-Make sure that you install the processor into the CPU socket before you install the CPU heatsink.
+- Always connect the power cord last, and always remove it before adding, removing, or changing any components.
+Make sure that you install the processor into the CPU socket before you install the CPU heatsink. - Make sure that the processor wattage (TDP) does not exceed the maximum rating for the motherboard.
+Also, check that it is within the rating limits of the heatsink and chassis to ensure proper cooling and operation.
+Refer to the chassis manual for more information. - Make sure to install the motherboard into the chassis before you install the CPU heatsink and heatsink fans. - 4.
+When purchasing a motherboard without a processor pre-installed, make sure that the CPU socket plastic cap is in place, and none of the CPU socket pins are bent; otherwise, contact the retailer immediately. - 5.
+Refer to the Motherboard Features section of the manual and our website for more information on CPU support and updates.

-2. If you buy a CPU separately, make sure that you use an Intel-certified multi-directional heatsink only.

-3. Make sure to install the system board into the chassis before you install the CPU heatsink.

-4. When receiving a system board without a processor pre-installed, make sure that the plastic CPU socket cap is in place, and none of the socket pins are bent; otherwise, contact your retailer immediately.

-- 5. When you have one CPU, be sure to install the CPU in Socket 1 first. - 6.
-Refer to the Supermicro website for CPU support and updates.

-Installing the LGA2011 Processor
+Installing an LGA 1356 Processor

-1. There are two load levers on the LGA2011 socket.
-To open the socket cover, first press and release the load lever labeled 'Open 1st'.

-2. Press the second load lever labeled 'Close 1st' to release the load plate that covers the CPU socket from its locking position.
+Press the socket clip to release the load plate that covers the CPU socket from its locked position.